What is the value of your whisky?

 - Macallan continues to be the most sought after single malt whisky brand but other distilleries such as Highland Park, Bowmore, Laphroaig, Ardbeg and Bruichladdich can be very valuable too.

-Single Malt Whisky Guides
+Specialist Single Whisky Guides

 Blended Whisky Guides